Al Davis: Early life

 Despite Davis's slight role on his high school team, Raiders media guides later published descriptions of Davis which depicted him as a schoolboy star, only to have the claims scaled back—slightly—in future editions after reporters investigated the matter.
 His lack of football playing experience (he did play football for his high school fraternity) made him one of the few to be a head coach in the NFL or AFL despite never having played even for the high school varsity.

 Davis graduated from high school in January 1947, immediately enrolling at Wittenberg College in Springfield, Ohio at age 17.
 The school had recruited Davis, although it did not extend him a scholarship.
 He spent a semester there, occupying himself with baseball and plans to transfer to a higher-profile school.
 In mid-1947, he transferred to Syracuse University.
 Although Davis repeatedly tried out for the various varsity teams, the height of his athletic career at Syracuse was warming the bench for the junior varsity baseball team.
 Frustrated by this, he briefly transferred to Hartwick College, also in New York State, in 1948, but soon returned to Syracuse.
 Despite Davis's lack of athletic success, he commonly mingled with varsity athletes, many of whom assumed he was also one but on another team.
 Unsuccessful in his efforts to join the men's basketball team, Davis became interested in football strategy, and haunted the football team's practices until asked to leave by the head coach, suspicious of Davis for taking notes.
 Davis also took the academic courses in football strategy given by the assistant coaches, and ordinarily attended only by players.

 Early coaching career

 College coach

-While job hunting, he introduced himself as "Davis from Syracuse", likely intentionally to conflate with George Davis, star halfback for the school's football team.
+While job hunting, he introduced himself as "Davis from Syracuse", likely intentionally to conflate with Ernie Davis, star halfback for the school's football team.
 Turned down at Hofstra University and by Bill Altenberg, athletic director at Adelphi University (both on Long Island), he approached Adelphi's president.
 What went on between the two men is not known; his biographer Mark Ribowsky suggests Davis used a combination of "bluff and con," but a half hour after Altenberg dismissed Davis from his office, he received a call from the president that he had a new freshman football coach.